-- Students are permitted to use the school phone with the permission of the Principal, a teacher, or the school office personnel. - Communication with students by parents during school hours should be made through the school office.
+- Students are permitted to use the school phone with the permission of the Principal, a teacher, or the school office personnel. - The school phone is not intended to be used to make social plans and students should not request to make phone calls regarding play dates/ plans during the academic school day. - Communication with students by parents during school hours should be made through the school office.
 The office staff is available to help in an emergency.
 Please limit requests for messages to be delivered to the student to emergency situations. - Student/Parent communication via cell phone is permitted only with the explicit permission of HTCS staff.